 Piles and Fistula

-Your anal canal is a short, muscular tube with blood vessels that connects your rectum (back passage) with your anus.
+Anal canal is a short, muscular tube with blood vessels that connects your rectum (back passage) with anus.
 Piles can develop when this tissue becomes swollen, possibly as a result of straining on the toilet.
 Sometimes, piles can be painful and bleed if they become damaged.

 Symptoms of Piles